 3. Customize your traveler’s notebook and scrapbook covers

 The beauty of a handmade scrapbook is that you can customize it however you want!
-For instance, instead of buying a pre-made traveler’s notebook or scrapbook cover, you can always create or decorate your own.
+For instance, instead of buying a pre-made traveler’s notebook or cover, you can always create or decorate your own.
 You can add a beautiful watercolor wash to it, stamp some images, or glue die-cuts or stickers on it.
-Here’s a quick scrapbooking hack on how to decorate your scrapbook cover - use washi tapes!
-Nathalie, our design team member, shares three easy ways to customize your scrapbook covers using washi tapes here.
+Here’s a quick hack on how to decorate your scrapbook cover - use washi tapes!
+Nathalie, our design team member, shares three easy ways to create personalized scrapbook covers using washi tapes here.